 - 2 tablespoons finely minced shallot or red onion

 - ⅓ cup oil olive, avocado or walnut, or some combination

 - ¼-1/2 teaspoon of salt

 - 16 oz of finely shredded Brussels Sprouts

 - 2 cup cooked quinoa I used black quinoa, red would be nice too, but white is fine

 - 1 cup toasted walnuts pecans or almonds work nicely too

 - In a 500ml mason jar or small bowl add all dressing ingredients and whisk to combine.
 Or place lid on mason jar and shake well.

 - In a large mixing bowl combine all salad ingredients and toss well.
-Pour dressing over salad greens and toss until well combined and evenly coated.
+Just before servings, toss dressing over salad greens and toss until well combined and evenly coated.
 Serve.